databrary/design/wireframe-presentation.md

 ## list of wireframes and flow for presentation

 ### General Questions
-- [ ]: what to use for "User contributions licensed under ???"
+- [ ]:?: what to use for "User contributions licensed under ???"
-- [ ]: do we need a "logged-in" view of various pages? if so, which ones?
+- [ ]:?: do we need a "logged-in" view of various pages? if so, which ones?
+- [ ]:?: what username to use for logged-in view?, e.g, Karen Adolph, Rick Gilmore

 ### Discovery/Browsing